 Unlike decisions about menus or music, those related to children should be handled quickly to avoid awkward questions from parents who need to make plans.

-Yes -- especially if the wedding is in the evening or is very formal.
-"It may be more of a challenge to restrict children during a daytime or casual wedding without people feeling offended," says Joyce Scardina Becker, a San Francisco-based wedding designer and planner who teaches wedding and event etiquette at California State University, East Bay.
-The no-kids rule works best when the majority of the families are local, which means parents can leave their children with familiar babysitters for the entire day or drop them off between the ceremony and reception, adds Karen Kaforey, a wedding planner in Nashville.
+Yes—especially if the wedding is in the evening or is very formal.
+"It may be more of a challenge to restrict children during a daytime or casual wedding without people feeling offended," says Joyce Scardina Becker, a San Francisco-based wedding designer and planner.
+The no-kids rule works best when the majority of the families are local, which means that parents can leave their children with familiar babysitters for the entire day or drop them off between the ceremony and reception, adds Karen Kaforey, a wedding planner in Nashville.
 If you're hosting a destination wedding, it's harder to not invite kids.

 Address your envelopes properly.
-Becker says the traditional way to indicate whether a child is invited is to include his name on the invitation.
-If your card will have both an outer and inner envelope, his parents' names should appear on the outer envelope, but on the inner, his name should be written beneath his parents' names.
+Becker says the traditional way to indicate whether a child is invited is to include his or her name on the invitation.
+If your card will have both an outer and inner envelope, the child's parents' names should appear on the outer envelope, but on the inner, the name should be written beneath the parents' names.
 (If you're using just an outer envelope, of course, the child's name should also be on it.)
-If the child is over age 18, he should receive a separate invitation, even if he's still living at home.
-Becker feels that it's "generally not in good taste to address an envelope to 'Mr. and Mrs. Jonathan Smith and Family,'" since the wording can be vague.
-However, Kaforey says the phrasing's okay as long as you write the names of those invited on the inside envelope.
+If the child is over age 18, he or she should receive a separate invitation, even if he or she's still living at home.
+Becker feels that it's "generally not in good taste to address an envelope to 'Mr. and Mrs. Smith and Family,'" since the wording can be vague.
+However, Kaforey says that the phrasing's okay as long as you write the names of those invited on the inside envelope.

 Call All Guests with Children